 Just to note Scottish folk magic practice is highly syncretic.
 It’s how the information and practices survived throughout the different cultural influences impacting them.
 I have no problem with the syncretism but others might find some elements of the practice too focussed on an Abrahamic point of view.

 Due to the syncretic nature of Scottish Folk magic Saining incorporates the idea of making the sign of an equal armed cross though drawn X in fashion and not + linking it to these patterns in Celtic art.
 The Etymology of the word Sain is worth noting.
 Sain comes from Middle English (whence also English sain) and is found in the Scots language as Sain.
 Cognate to the Scottish Gaelic word Seun (“a charm”).
+We have the word sent in Scottish Gaelic which is someone who is protected via a Seun or the charm form harm through evil enchantment.
 Sain can mean to bless or consecrate and make the sign of the cross.
 Seun covers a charm for protection, protection in general and also prosperity and fortune.
 To Seun/sain an object you utilise the sign of a cross or say a protective charm said over an object or both to hallow it and to awaken it to purpose aimed at protecting your prosperity.

 Scottish Folk magic practice is animistic – everything has a spirit.
 Water, plant, person, house etc. When we use a practice to put purification “at a person”, we are asking the spirit to awaken and help us to help remove the unwanted influence “at them”.
 Here we can already see an issue with items brought that you don’t know the providence of.
 How do we know the proper call and request protocols, or relevant respect and charms sung, when harvesting the items for use?
 If the spirit of the object isn’t willing the action of employing it in itself is not enough.
 You’re basically wasting your money on empty gestures.